mole99/tiny-vga/README.md

 ## How Do I Get One?

-I do not sell Tiny VGAs, but you can order a few Tiny VGAs directly from PCB manufacturers for relatively little money.
-It gets cheaper if you order, say, ten at a time.
+I do not sell Tiny VGAs, but you can order a few Tiny VGAs directly from PCB manufacturers for relatively little money. the cost per PCB gets cheaper if you order, say, ten at a time.
 You could give away the remaining Tiny VGAs to others who are located near you to help out the community :)

 Search the Tiny Tapeout Discord server for others who could use one.